dchampion/mp-dump/README.md

-# MountainProject API Consumer
+# Mountain Project API Consumer
 ## Summary
-The MountainProject API Consumer (MPAC) is a small Python program that retrieves data from the <a href=https://www.mountainproject.com/data target="_blank">MountainProject REST APIs</a> and stores the results in comma-separated text (.csv) files.
+The Mountain Project API Consumer (MPAC) is a small Python program that retrieves data from the <a href=https://www.mountainproject.com/data target="_blank">Mountain Project REST APIs</a> and stores the results in comma-separated text (.csv) files.

 ## Requirements
 To run MPAC, Python version 3+ must be installed on your computer. <i>You can download and install the latest Python version <a href=https://www.python.org/downloads target="_blank">here</a></i>.

-## Install the MountainProject API Consumer
+## Install the Mountain Project API Consumer
 Use one of the following methods to install MPAC on your computer:
 * If Git is installed, navigate to a clean directory on your file system and type <code>git clone https<nolink>://github.com/dchampion/mp-dump.git</code>.
 This will install MPAC into a subdirectory called <code>mp-dump</code>.